 - Graphic Products – Handheld Technology

 Students learn about product evolution and environmental issues.
 They design a piece of hand held technology, model using styrofoam and use CAD/CAM to design packaging for their product.
-They learn about logos and packaging symbols.
+They learn about logos, packaging symbols, sustainability and nets.

 - Resistant Materials – Pewter Casting

 Students learn about the process of casting metals.
 They create ideas for jewellery or key fobs using geometric shapes.
 They are then taught how to use tools and equipment in the workshop to make a mould and cast their design.

 - Textiles Technology - Sock Creatures

 Students analyse existing products.
 They learn textiles construction techniques and make their product out of recycled socks.

 - Food Technology - Healthy Snacks

 Students will develop their knowledge further this year by learning about diet, nutrition and health problems of teens, the functions and sources of vitamins and fats, factors that influence choice of food including allergens, intolerances and ethics.
 They will investigate the impact food has on the environment and learn how to modify a recipe.
 In practical cookery, students will use a wider range of specialist equipment to further develop their skills in vegetable and meat cookery, they will make a dessert and savoury flan, cookies and all in one sauce.